 Filling your windowsills with blooms means the display can be enjoyed from inside and out – a double win!
-Traditional window boxes are great, but for an even simpler solution, pop some pots on the ledge and fill with plants that suit the window’s orientation, whether its best for shade-lovers or sun-thrivers.
+Traditional window boxes are great, but for an even simpler solution, pop some pots on the ledge and fill with plants that suit the window’s orientation, whether it's shade loving plants or sun-thrivers.
 Pick a pot style that reflects your look – concrete-effect planters are great for an urban vibe, or go for traditional designs for a more formal feel.

 14. Create a vertical garden

-Use wall space between windows or on a side wall to add a living wall to your home’s exterior.
-Horizontal fence panels can be used to create a vertical garden from which to hang small plant pots and baskets.
+Use wall space between windows or on a side wall to add a vertical garden to your home’s exterior.
+Horizontal fence panels can be used to create a living wall from which to hang small plant pots and baskets.
 Extra style points for painting the fence panel a striking shade – black makes green foliage really pop, but you can pick any shade or even change it up every year when you fancy something new.
 This Äpplarö outdoor wall panel is from Ikea.

 15. Group succulents in pots

 For low-maintenance garden ideas that’ll provide a striking display next to your front door year round, opt for sempervivums, hardy alpine succulents which come in a whole rainbow of colours.